 Q: How did you meet Don?

 About a mile up a meandering country road sits the hamlet of Solebury.
 I discovered from locals that a fellow by the name of Herb Gart lived there and he had quite an entertainment background.
-He left college with Bill Cosby and was his first manager, discovered Buffy St.Marie playing on a hoot nite at The Bitter End and worked with the Youngbloods during their hit "Get Together".
+He discovered Buffy St.Marie playing on a hoot nite at The Bitter End and worked with the Youngbloods during their hit "Get Together".
 He also represented many other pure cutting edge artists during the folk heyday in Greenwich Village in NYC.

 About a month later he called and requested me to come over that night and give a listen to some final mixes (on reel to reel tape) fresh from the studio of an artist he was recording.
 By the end of the tape I was still working hard holding back my tears after hearing "Vincent", this of course was the American Pie album.
 He offered me to work with him on pre-release promotion for the album.(commuting 100 miles to NYC and back everyday) He was heavy in debt and could only cover my expenses, in other words I would be working for free but he promised he would teach me the business.(clever manager that Mr. Gart) Soon after this I met Don, I felt comfortable with him however he would enjoy teasing me and making fun of my briefcase.